arjenpdevries/arjenpdevries.github.io/_posts/2021/2021-02-26-kernel-patch.md

 ---
 layout: "post"
-title: "Patching a kernel"
+title: "Patching the kernel on Fedora"
 author: "Arjen P. de Vries"
 date: "2021-02-26 12:00"
-excerpt: "Patching the Fedora kernel."
+excerpt: "Fedora Core has a handy kernel build system that is not that well documented..."
 tags: linux
 ---